moiz257/moiz257/README.md

 👨‍🎓 I’m currently enrolled in Governor Initiative for IT.

 📚 I’m currently learning Cloud Applied Generative AI Engineer (GenEng).

-💬 Ask me about HTML, CSS ,JavaScript, TypeScript
+💬 Ask me about HTML, CSS ,JavaScript, TypeScript.

+🔗 All of my workings are available at https://www.linkedin.com/in/moiz-ali-20b280274/

-How to reach me
+How to reach me moizali2577@gmail.com